ahills60/Thesis-Template/README.md

 # Thesis Template

 A LaTeX thesis template that was tweaked over a few years and condensed to a class file.
-A BibTeX bibliography class file is also provided
+A BibTeX bibliography class file is also provided.

 ## Instructions